Day 1 – Vang Vieng Outskirts

 Laos has two international airports.
 One in Luang Prabang and one in Vientiane.
-Vang Vieng lies somewhere in the middle of the two cities and can be reached only by bus or private taxi.
+Vang Vieng lies somewhere in the middle of the two cities and can be reached by train, bus or taxi.
 Most companies offer a minivan service which takes roughly around 5-6 hours from Luang Prabang or 4-5 hours from Vientiane.

 Once in Vang Vieng, there are a few sights that are within walking distance.
 To reach the lagoons and waterfalls, it’s a good idea to hire a motorbike to give you more flexibility and to allow you to see the real beauty of the area.

 Ride safely on the dirt road and always remember to wear a helmet and take out insurance.
 If you don’t feel confident on a motorbike, then visit places by using Songthaews (Laos taxis).

 Restaurants in Vang Vieng

 Because of the popularity of Vang Vieng with backpackers, there is a wide variety of different cuisines to choose from.
 Whether it’s traditional Laotian dishes, Thai, or even western favorites, there is something tasty for everyone.
 Some of our favorites were:

 - The Corner Hanoi Cafe (Vietnamese)

 - Il Tavolo (Italian)

 Vang Vieng is a small walkable town with two main areas to stay, either in town or just across the bridge.

 From October to March the temperatures are cooler.
 However, at this time, it is likely the waterfalls may be dry and rice won’t be growing.